szilard/teach-ML-CEU-master-bizanalytics/README.md

 ## Machine Learning #1 and #2

-This repo contains materials for the introductory/intermediate Machine Learning courses (4 credits total) taught in the [MSc in Business Analytics program](https://economics.ceu.edu/program/master-science-business-analytics) at the Central European University (CEU) starting January 2017.
+This repo contains materials for the introductory/intermediate Machine Learning (ML) courses (4 credits total) taught in the [MSc in Business Analytics program](https://economics.ceu.edu/program/master-science-business-analytics) at the Central European University (CEU) starting January 2017.
 The material for the previous 2-credit course taught in 2015 and 2016 can be found [here](https://github.com/szilard/teach-data-science-msc-analytics-ceu).

-### Courses
+### Courses/Goals

-The above breakdown is somewhat adhoc and mainly to comply with the university's administrative requirements.
+The breakdown below (into ML #1 an #2) is somewhat adhoc and mainly to comply with the university's administrative requirements.
+The courses will intertwine general ML concepts, algorithms and software implementations/tools and they will aim to strike a balance of theory and practice with the goal of equiping students with both the foundations to understand the ML methodology and also with skills to use ML in practical business applications.

 #### Data Science and Machine Learning 1 (Concepts):